Developing in development – a working life with Monitor

 In the 50 years that have passed since Åke Persson started Monitor, the company has never stopped evolving.
 Monitor's ERP system is now a market leader in Sweden, and the company is focused on global expansion.
 But perhaps the most exciting era – a transformative time for the whole IT industry – took place during a golden period of the 1980s and 1990s.
 Everything happened at once.
 The internet arrived, and so did Windows.
 Large floppy disks were replaced by smaller hard ones, followed by CDs.
 Mobile phones still had buttons, and everyone didn't have one – far from it.
 SVT 1 and 2 were the only TV channels you could watch, and Sweden’s best selling car was the Volvo 740.

 Back then, Monitor was a small company with big ideas.
 And there were only a handful of developers.
-Today there are almost 60 people working on the development of the ERP system in Sweden, and a further 10 or so based overseas.
-At the time of writing, Monitor employs around 350 people around the world.
+Today there are 300 people working on Monitor in Sweden.
+At the time of writing, Monitor employs around 500 people around the world.

 Kenneth Jansson and Thomas Bodell are two of Monitor’s most experienced employees.
 Kenneth started the day after completing national service in 1987; Thomas a couple of years later.
 At that time, at the end of the 1980s, the roles in the company were far from clearly defined.